-Which AT&T plan should you get?
+Which AT&T phone plan should you get?

 - Taxes and fees not included

-AT&T's Unlimited Extra plan will go beyond most people's needs when it comes to cell phone plans.
-You'll get 50GB of premium data to keep your speeds high, unlimited talk, text, and data, access to AT&T's 5G network, and 15GB of mobile hotspot data.

-Best Family: AT&T Unlimited Starter
+Best family: AT&T Unlimited Starter

 AT&T's Unlimited Starter plan comes with the same international features as its two counterparts, but one caveat is that this plan doesn't include any mobile hotspot data.
-If your WiFi network at home can be spotty or you're someone who likes to work from your laptop from anywhere (the bus, a cafe, the beach, seriously anywhere!) then don't count on this plan when it comes to keeping you connected.
-This plan also gives you standard mobile security as opposed to advanced, meaning that you won't get the expanded WiFi protection, caller ID, or identity monitoring you would with Unlimited Elite or Extra.
+This plan also gives you standard mobile security instead of advanced, meaning that you won't get the expanded Wi-Fi protection, caller ID, or identity monitoring you would with Unlimited Elite or Extra.
 Nevertheless, AT&T's Unlimited Starter will meet most of your basic data needs and keep your family (and wallet) happy.

 Pros: